-Many business that take this route, however, soon realize that the do it yourself route isn’t always the right path to take.
-Andrew Ruditser, the lead technology coordinator and co-founder of Maxburst, one of the renowned New York based web design companies, sums up the problems with the DIY approach.
+Many businesses that takes this route, however, soon realize that they do it yourself route isn’t always the right path to take.
+Andrew Ruditser, the lead technology coordinator and co-founder of Maxburst, one of the renowned New York-based web design companies, sums up the problems with the DIY approach.
 “We have a client … they used to be on a do-it-yourself platform.
 They couldn’t control any customizations as far as the way they looked, and they didn’t have much control over their SEO.
 There were some basic meta tags, and keywords, and SEO tools, but it honestly didn’t really serve them well.

 AN important missing aspect is also good designed emails.
 You don’t need to lose time to create them if you use and email HTML builder.